Questions About the Ronald McDonald House® of Rochester, Minnesota

-The Ronald McDonald House is a home-away-from-home for families who must travel hundreds, sometimes thousands of miles to seek medical treatment for their children.
-The House provides shelter and support to families facing difficult days and long nights.
-Families who stay at the Ronald McDonald House share their stories and gain new insights as they meet children and parents with similar concerns.
+The Ronald McDonald House® is a home-away-from-home for families who must travel hundreds, sometimes thousands of miles to seek medical treatment for their children.
+The House keeps families close to the medical care and support they need.
+Families who stay at the Ronald McDonald House® share their stories and gain new insights as they meet children and parents with similar concerns.
 The House is a place to share hopes and dreams.
 Thanks to the caring support of volunteers and staff, the burdens shared become a bit lighter – easing the pain of some very special people.
-Your support of the Ronald McDonald House says you care and lets you reach out to these children and their families.
+Your support of the Ronald McDonald House® says you care and lets you reach out to these children and their families.
 Contributions are tax deductible.

 Can families make a reservation?
 Do they need a referral?
 If you are full, what do families do?

 The Ronald McDonald House® is filled on a first come, first served basis.
 We are not able to take reservations… because families with ill children are not able to predict when their children will get better and when they’ll get to go home.
 For all new families, please read and follow the steps outlined in our “How to Stay With Us” section to allow us to best serve you upon your arrival in Rochester.

 What are the facilities like?
 How many rooms do you have?
 Do you have a pool?
 How many can stay in the room?
 Do you do tours?